npm/npmo-docs/cli/installation.md

 ## npm works with npm Enterprise

-npm Enterprise is a program called `npme` that runs on a server or VM and is configured and maintainer by the IT or Ops department at your company.
+npm Enterprise is a program called `npme` that runs on a server or VM and is configured and maintained by the IT or Ops department at your company.

 In order for you and your development teams to use your npm Enterprise